cheungaryk/amazon-affiliate-tag-appender/README.md

    ```

    Alternatively, you may download the code directly by clicking on **<> Code**, and then **Download ZIP** to download the content as a zip file.
 Unzip the content to a local directory.
+2. (Optional) Open [tag_rules.json](tag_rules.json) in a text editor and locate the line containing `"value":`.
+Change the value after the colon (the current value is my affiliate tag).
-2. Open Chrome and go to **chrome://extensions/**.
+3. Open Chrome and go to **chrome://extensions/**.
-3. Enable **Developer mode** using the toggle switch in the top right corner.
+4. Enable **Developer mode** using the toggle switch in the top right corner.
-4. Click on **Load unpacked** and select the directory where you cloned or downloaded the repository.
+5. Click on **Load unpacked** and select the directory where you cloned or downloaded the repository.
-5. The extension should now be installed and active in Chrome.
+6. The extension should now be installed and active in Chrome.

 ## Usage